wshayes/django_templates/README.md

 ## Must have Django packages

 - [django-debug-toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/) - this will show you a toolbar on the side of the page with useful information
+- [django-watchfiles](https://pypi.org/project/django-watchfiles/) - this will watch for file changes and reload the server, the pywatchman package doesn't work with python 3.10 so this is a good alternative
 - [django-browser-reload](https://github.com/adamchainz/django-browser-reload) - this will reload the browser when you change a template file
 - [django-extensions](https://django-extensions.readthedocs.io/en/latest/index.html) - provides runserver_plus (allows for local https) and other useful management commands
 - [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/index.html) - allows you to easily style forms